beala/xkcd-password/README.md

 optional arguments:
   -h, --help  show this help message and exit
+  -n          Disable printing a newline at the end of the password.
+Good for
+              piping to the clipboard.
   -d D        The dictionary file.
 Defaults to ./dict.
   -x          Disable excluding special characters and punctuation.
   -i          Enable showing password information (entropy, etc).